cluesurf/.github/profile/readme.md

 It's not necessarily an organization or team, just a place to group related work under one name.

 The main goal is to explore how the universe works and share tools, languages, and ideas on it.
-We build things to model reality and make knowledge easier to understand.
+Building things to model reality and make knowledge easier to understand.

 ## Focus